Navigating the noise-depth tradeoff in adiabatic quantum circuits: Model, definitions, and methods

 The simplest way to perform an adiabatic evolution is to drive the system according to the Hamiltonian $H(s)=(1-s)H^\mathrm{PM}+sH^\mathrm{FM}$ with $s$ slowly increasing over time from 0 to 1.
 This method corresponds to adiabatic quantum computation and fits analog quantum devices~\cite{RevModPhys.90.015002}.
 To work with digital quantum computers, we perform a first-order Suzuki-Trotter decomposition of the adiabatic protocol, and split it into $n=1,\ldots,N$ smaller steps, each described by the unitary operator

 with step-dependent parameters $h^x_n$ and $J^z_n$ following a chosen procedure.
 This protocol can be implemented as a quantum circuit, see Fig.~\ref{fig:phasediagram}(a).
 Thanks to a mapping to free fermions through a Jordan-Wigner transformation, the resulting time evolution can be computed in polynomial time by classical means~\cite{kitaev2001unpaired,aguado2017majorana,Terhal2002Classical,Wimmer2012Algorithm,Azses2021Observing}.
 If $h^x$ and $J^z$ are kept fixed, one obtains a Floquet system where $H^\mathrm{PM}$ and $H^\mathrm{FM}$ alternate in time~\cite{kick}.
-The phase diagram of this model was studied in Ref.~\onlinecite{khemani2016phase}, see Fig.~\ref{fig:phasediagram}(b): In addition to the FM and PM phases, the model has a Floquet topological and a discrete time crystal phases~\cite{else2016floquet,phase_diagram}.
-These phases have been observed experimentally in digital quantum computers, in Refs.~\onlinecite{Azses2021Observing},~\onlinecite{xu2021realizing}, and~\onlinecite{mi2021observation}, giving rise to significant public interest.
+The phase diagram of this model was studied in Ref.~\cite{khemani2016phase}, see Fig.~\ref{fig:phasediagram}(b): In addition to the FM and PM phases, the model has a Floquet topological and a discrete time crystal phases~\cite{else2016floquet,phase_diagram}.
+These phases have been observed experimentally in digital quantum computers, in Refs.~\cite{Azses2021Observing},~\cite{xu2021realizing}, and~\cite{mi2021observation}, giving rise to significant public interest.

 In this work, we vary $h^x_n$ and $J^z_n$ along the rounded path depicted by the blue squares in Fig.~\ref{fig:phasediagram}(b)~\cite{Azses2021Observing}, formally described by $h^x_n=\cos\theta_n$ and $J^z_n=\sin\theta_n$, with $\theta_n=n\pi/[2(N+1)]$ and $n=1,2,\ldots N$.
 This protocol connects adiabatically $H^{\rm PM}$ to $H^{\rm FM}$ and crosses a quantum phase transition at the step $n=N/2$.
 Incidentally, we observe that the time evolution of Eq.~\eqref{eq:unitary_step} is the building block of the QAOA, where $\cos\theta_n$ and $\sin\theta_n$ are substituted by variational parameters, as schematically drawn by the red dots in Fig.~\ref{fig:phasediagram}(b).